samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Potion, Uncommon*

-When you drink this potion, you gain the “enlarge” effect of the [Enlarge/Reduce](/spells/2619170-enlarge-reduce) spell for 10 minutes (no [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) required).
+When you drink this potion, you gain the "enlarge" effect of the [Enlarge/Reduce](/spells/2619170-enlarge-reduce) spell for 10 minutes (no [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) required).

 The red in the potion’s liquid continuously expands from a tiny bead to color the clear liquid around it and then contracts.
 Shaking the bottle fails to interrupt this process.